dpmaddalena/dpmaddalena.github.com/collage.md

 ##David Maddalena *Collage*

 Now is the winter of our discontent
-made glorious sumtuous food tender by fork
+made glowworm sumptuous tender fork